 More time spent at home means more time staring at the walls.
 For many of us, that easily evolves (or devolves) into contemplating the state of our of furniture, counters and bookshelves and the overall look and function of our living spaces.

-Nine weeks into sheltering in place, many have “met the (home design) moment” while scrambling to improvise a home office and creating a noise-free area for all things Zoom.
+While scrambling to improvise a home office and creating a noise-free area for all things Zoom, many have “met the (home design) moment.”
 If you want to take your redecorating efforts a step further — without spending a lot of time and money — we asked a few local designers for tips and advice.

 Reveal your best pieces by removing clutter